 As the codes and standards continue to evolve as new technology emerges, the research into the available methods of detection and mitigation of corrosion will continue to be refined to meet these requirements.
 All of the methods of detection and mitigation come with their own inherent sets of positive and negative factors that can help to determine the most appropriate strategy or group of strategies that can help to lengthen the life expectancy of a fire protection system for both existing systems and new systems.
 It is incumbent upon all of the stakeholders to identify all of the necessary inputs to come up with a strategy that can be effective at maximizing the efficiency, adequacy and life expectancy of these systems while also containing a cost benefit element that makes these strategies worthwhile.

-For questions on this topic you can email Jarron Gass at JGass@telgian.com
+For questions on Corrosion Detection and Mitigation: Fire Protection Systems, please email Jarron Gass at JGass@telgian.com

 Media and Interview Inquiries: